-RBI (Reserve Bank of India) is the central bank of India and a statutory body responsible for multiple tasks like printing the currency notes and acting as a custodian to other primary banks of the nation.
-The RBI was formed on the recommendation of the Hilton-Yong-Commission or commonly referred to as Royal Commission on Indian currency and finance in April 1934.
+RBI (Reserve Bank of India) is the central bank of India and a statutory body responsible for multiple tasks like printing the currency notes, controlling monetary policy and acting as a custodian to other primary banks of the nation.
+The RBI was established on April 1, 1935 under the Reserve Bank of India Act, 1934 on the recommendation of the Hilton-Yong-Commission or commonly referred to as Royal Commission on Indian currency and finance.
+It is headquartered in Mumbai.
 The main motive behind setting up RBI was to separate the currency control from the government and provide other banking facilities.
+The Reserve Bank of India was nationalized with effect from 1st January, 1949 on the basis of the Reserve Bank of India (Transfer to Public Ownership) Act, 1948.
 The working of RBI is regulated by the RBI governor appointed by the central government of India and the Governor acts as the main decision-maker in RBI.

 What are the Main Functions of RBI?

-- Acting as a Central Bank for other Banks: The Reserve Bank of India acts as a parent bank to all the primary banks operating in India.
-However hereby RBI plays a role lender that lends money to the primary banks of India on certain interests.
+The Reserve Bank of India acts as a parent bank to all the primary banks operating in India.
+However hereby RBI plays a role as lender (acting as the lender of the last resort for all banks when they are in financial crisis situation) that lends money to the primary banks of India on certain interests.
 Also, it keeps an eye on the financial transactions of the banks so that amount of account holders remain secured in the banks.